urbit/docs/tutorials/arvo/arvo.md

 in Unix.
 Here we have a `wire` instead of a `duct` (i.e. a list of `wire`s) since Unix I/O events are always the beginning and end of the Arvo event loop, thus only a single `wire` is ever required at this initial stage.
-`%belt` is a type of Dill `move` that corresponds to input and output, and here it means that this
-`move` was sent to Dill which then handles the next step.

-The `""` here is a metadatum that keeps track of how many `wire`s a duct contains minus one, represented by a number of `|`'s (which in this case is zero as there is only a single wire).
+The `""` here is a metadatum that keeps track of how many steps deep in the causal chain the event is.
 An event with `n` `|`'s was caused by the most recent previous event with `n-1` `|`'s.
 In this case, Unix events are an "original cause" and thus represented by an empty string.